dafaarmanto/typescript-crash-course/README.md

 You can clone this repository as your resource to learn typescript<br>
 If you still confuse, you can search in typescript documentation on their [website](https://www.typescriptlang.org/)

+> Main .ts file are in src directory

 ---

 1. First install typescript